In the Hot Seat: Mumpreneurs of Harnes Singapore

 You overcome the resistance by giving the older generation a taste of what’s out there.
 I started by introducing my parents to Google Drive.
 The idea of using Google Drive or Dropbox didn’t come as naturally to them as they did for me and my peers, but when my parents saw the convenience of using Google Drive, it helped our productivity.

-Initially when clients made enquiries, we would need to scan images one by one from a physical catalog, before emailing it to the client.
-I then helped them redesign their product catalog into a digital format, making it consistent, and then uploaded it onto Google Drive, which gave them instant access to all their product information.
+Initially when clients made enquiries, we would need to scan images one by one from a physical catalogue, before emailing it to the client.
+I then helped them redesign their product catalogue into a digital format, making it consistent, and then uploaded it onto Google Drive, which gave them instant access to all their product information.
 This greatly simplified the work process.
 So giving the older generation a taste of what tech can achieve, will help them open up more to the idea.

 I see myself as an effective worker, I do not like to waste time.
 So I’m attracted to any process that allows for unnecessary work to be cut out.
 In my family business there were too many workflow inefficiencies that relied heavily on pen and paper, which was what drove me to implement some form of tech solutions.